 I am the product of a happy, loving couple.
 My parents, for as long as they have known each other, have been best friends.
 I grew up in a home that was filled with their love for each other and their love for their children.

 As a child in this household I was not always aware of the behind the scenes work my parents were doing to maintain their relationship.
 I am newly wed and I am learning that marriage is a cultivated partnership that needs regular maintenance.
-A marriage is not something that blessedly occurs, a marriage requires enduring commitment and care.
+Marriage is not something that blessedly occurs, a marriage requires enduring commitment and care.

 The series Becoming We is an examination of my relationship with my husband, an intersection of our individual lives and a consideration of where our lives merge to become one.
 The photographs of this personal union represent the universal truths of any relationship: love, friendship, disagreement, misunderstanding, trust and mortality.
 I also reflect on my choice not to become a mother which at times seems irrational after having been given such strong examples on which to base my potential motherhood.